niaid/tomojs-pytools/_sources/commandline.rst.txt

     python -m mrc_visual_min_max --help

-With either method of invoking the command line interface, the following sections descripts the sub-command available and the command line options available.
+With either method of invoking the command line interface, the following sections describes the sub-commands available and the command line options available.

 .. click:: pytools.ng.mrc2nifti:main